 When we bought our new home there was one room that I wanted to decorate straightaway – the bedroom.
-Since I started going through the menopause, sleep issues have been a regular problem and the bedroom has become a battleground.
+Since I started going through the menopause, getting a good night’s sleep has been a regular problem and the bedroom has become a battleground.
 Consequently I wanted somewhere that would have me a sleeping beauty rather than an insomniacal ogre.

 Having the right bedroom environment is key to enjoying a restful night’s sleep.
 The colours you choose for your wall, the temperature, lights – these can all play a part in your how much and how well you sleep.

-“Simple changes to the interior design can drastically improve sleep quality, leading to better mental and physical health,” managing director Tobin James says.
+“Simple changes to the interior design can drastically improve sleep quality, leading to better mental and physical health,” Tobin James from Tempur mattresses says.

 “From choosing a calming wall colour to ensuring the temperature is just right, there are a number of ways to create the optimum bedroom environment for quality rest.”

 If you’re sitting comfortably – but not so comfy you fall asleep, please! – here are the best ways to make sure your bedroom is the perfect place of rest for a good night’s sleep…

 Your room and body temperature play a key part in good night’s sleep – as anyone who has suffered a hot flush or night sweats will testify to.
 Our body heat naturally increases in the evening, even without our delightful hormonal changes, so bedrooms should be a little cooler than the rest of the house.